martin-martin/teachflow/README.md

 ### Backend won't start
 - Ensure Python 3.13+ is installed: `python --version`
 - Check that all dependencies are installed: `uv sync` or `python -m pip install -r requirements.txt`
-- Verify your OpenAI API key environment variable is set correctly
+- Verify your Gemini API key environment variable is set correctly

 ### Streamlit shows "Failed to fetch students"
 - Make sure the backend is running on `http://localhost:8000`